Once you’ve set up Elvanto for Pastoral Care, all the infrastructure is ready to store your information.

 Note Categories allow you to sort notes, but more importantly, are a great way to manage security, because you can assign different access permissions to each category.

-Learn more about categorizing notes at this link.
+Learn more about categorizing notes at People Notes.

 The option of private notes is particularly handy for notes that contain extra sensitive information – like any high-level pastoral care information or specific security needs.
 Private notes creates an extra level of restriction for your system – only people you specifically grant access to will be able to see them.
 We recommend minimizing how many people have access to these notes; for more general limits, use a note category.